High-dimensional Linear Regression for Dependent Data with Applications to Nowcasting: Simulation Study

-The forecasting results in Table \ref{tab:table2} show that the Lasso regression has much smaller AE and RMSFE than the MIDAS in all settings.
+The forecasting results in Table \ref{tab:table2} show that the Lasso regression has smaller AE and RMSFE than those of the MIDAS in all settings.
 Furthermore, the results show clearly that the performance of the Lasso regression and the MIDAS improves with the sample size, but deteriorates as the number of relevant variables $s$ increases.
-Finally, both AE and RMSFE of the Lasso regression decrease fast than those of MIDAS as $n$ grows.
-As a matter of fact, the AE and the RMSFE of the MIDAS remain high even when $n=200$.
-Since we only fit MIDAS through the first 100 variables, the performance of the MIDAS does not change as $p$ grows.
+Finally, both the AE and the RMSFE of the Lasso regression decrease faster than those of the MIDAS as the sample size $n$ increases.
+In fact, the AE and RMSFE of the MIDAS remain high even when $n=200$.
+Because we only fit the MIDAS through the first 100 variables, its performance does not change as $p$ increases.
 Overall, in the presence of irrelevant variables, the Lasso regression significantly outperforms the MIDAS regression.